dcclogin/SereneAzure/notes/from-an-interpterter-to-a-cpser.md

                 (v0 v1 k)))))))
 ```

-We can no longer "enter a new world" with the `id` context, instead we need a slightly modified context `idk`:
+There is always an occurrence of `k` at the inner-most position, so we can no longer "enter a new world" with the `id` context.
+Instead, we need a slightly modified context `idk`:

 ```racket
 (define idk (lambda (v) `(k ,v)))
 ```
 which means a continuation `k` bound by the `lambda` (door of the "new world") is waiting for `v` returned by the "new world".
+(Imaging the movie *Inception*!)

 Moreover, primitives like `+` and `*` should not be CPSed since they are not "serious function calls".